 According to evidence presented at trial, Mr. Hart’s malignant mesothelioma was a result of his work cutting asbestos-cement pipe for new sewer lines from September 1976 to March 1977.
 The jury agreed that those pipes were provide by Keenan Properties and assigned them 17 percent of the fault for Mr. Hart’s illness.
 Nine other companies were also assigned blame and shared in the assignment of damages.

 In its appeal, Keenan argued that the trial court should not have admitted evidence that they had supplied the asbestos-contaminated pipes, but that earlier decision was upheld by the California Supreme Court.
-They also argued that Mr. Hart’s medical costs were improperly and inaccurately entered into evidence and that the expert witness who’d testified about reasonable costs for mesothelioma care had not provide a “reasonable basis for his opinions.”
+They also argued that Mr. Hart’s medical costs were improperly and inaccurately entered into evidence and that the expert witness who’d testified about reasonable costs for mesothelioma care had not provided a “reasonable basis for his opinions.”

 Court Sides with Mesothelioma Widow On Cost Assessment and Other Issues